NhatAnh1801/Supply-Chain-EDA-Project/README.md

   - seaborn - for better visualizations
 - Techniques:
   - Min-max feature scaling for data normalization
-  - Summary statistics metrics (mean, median, variance,..)
+  - Summary statistics metrics (mean, median, variance, etc.)
-### How to Run This
+### How to see my project
 - Download or clone this repo
-- Make sure you have the libraries above installed
 - Open Supply Chain EDA.ipynb to see my project
 ## What Questions I'm Asking
 ### Product & Sales